trantrikien239/pandas-sklearn-toolkit/README.md

 # pandas-sklearn-toolkit

 Toolkit for an easy use of pandas, sklearn and popular ml libraries.
-Some basic features are presented below
+Some features that PSkit provides are:
+1. Base class for easier experimentation
+2. Sklearn pipelines that works with pandas
+3. Simple classes that support other analyses

 ## 1. Base classifier for experimentation